ThePhD/ThePhD.github.io/_posts/2021-03-12-No Us Without You.markdown

 > ``#if defined(THING)`` was good enough for my ancestors, it's good enough for me!

 all while shaking our canes from our Committee rocking chairs.
 It's easy to stuck in this.
 We have to be simple and **fundamental**.
 We have to be **safe**.
 We can't just go adding things willy-nilly to the Standard.
 So what if it's "helpful", or "teachable", or "consistent", it's not a great **value add**.
 We get curmudgeonly.
 We get _conservative_.
 We oppose change, because change itself can introduce risk and responsibility, and we especially oppose small changes because it is "not worth it".
 We don't want to make C compiler implementations complicated.
-Ease of it all.
+Ease of use, of implementation, of understanding, all that jazz.

 But those e-mails -- that connection to you, the developer -- centered us.
 It gave those of us on the Committee fighting for the paper side the strength to persist.
 And being able to share your tangible and direct ask for this feature with the Committee in real-time turned around what would have likely ended up as a razor-thin rejection into a pass.
 Can you imagine?